How Much Does Digital Signage Cost?

 If your free solution doesn’t meet these basic requirements, you may end up spending a lot of time and resources plugging security holes, and dealing with issues.
 You’ll also spend a lot of time developing workarounds to bend the product to your needs.

 It’s no secret free software appeals to lots of small, and medium size businesses.
-After all, SMBs don’t have a lot of money to throw at digital signage.
+After all, SMBs don’t have a lot of money to throw at digital signage software.
 Often, they will look for cheap software after spending a whole lot of cash on flat panel TVs, display brackets, cabling, and media players.

 There are other considerations.
 For example, what happens when SMB owners can’t get their screens online?
 Let’s say someone hacks their devices and puts up some inappropriate content?
 Perhaps they’ll get help from cousin Joe who’s handy with computers… or, they can ask someone at their local computer store to come and fix their digital signage system.